CaptainSapphire/PH-s-Blog/_posts/2026-06-30-Research in Sedgwick.md

+---
+layout: post
+title: Research at the Sedgwick Reserve for UCSB; My experience
+date: 2026-07-12
+featured-img:
+---

-# Research in Sedgwick Reserve for UCSB; My experience
+# Research at the Sedgwick Reserve for UCSB; My experience

 ## Context
 The coordinators of the "University of California Santa Barbara (UCSB) Smithsonian Scholars Program" came to Moorpark College for an informational session, of which I attended, and then applied.
 As stated on the official website, "The program aims to engage diverse students in experiential learning centered on multi-disciplinary conservation strategies, biodiversity research, and green careers in STEM."